-We now come to the final element in Unit C. This element (national or international) was previously on the same topic – workplace transport and driving as part of work.
-But we get a subtle change in that we are now calling the latter partmanaging work-related road risk.
-Both parts the C10 are greatly re-organised (even if they basically cover the same stuff).
+We now come to the final element in Unit C. This element was previously on the same topic – workplace transport and driving as part of work.
+But we get a subtle change in that we are now calling the latter part managing work-related road risk.
+Both parts of the C10 are greatly re-organised.

 Workplace transport risk assessment is now based explicitly around the UK HSG136 guidance.
 It was in the list of references in the previous syllabus, but now the HSG136 structure has been brought into the syllabus organisation itself.
-This turns what used to be a seemingly random set of issues into a neat collection of issues framed around the site (the workplace design and activities), the vehicle and the driver.
+This turns what used to be a random set of issues into a collection of issues framed around the site, the vehicle and the driver.
 Of course there is always overlap between some of these issues because all three interact.
 For example, speed limits and site rules require the driver to know what they mean and obey them.
 The UK syllabus also brings in the Workplace (Health, Safety and Welfare) Regulations as these have quite a bit to say about the design of traffic routes (especially vehicle/pedestrian separation).
 This also links back to some related issues in element C1.

 The section on managing work-related road risk now takes account of ISO 39001, which was published in 2012.
 The last syllabus revision predates this and so doesn’t take account of its many words of wisdom.
-This is effectively off-site driving – driving for work, which could be travelling to see a client (if you’re a sales representative) or delivering product in a delivery van.
+This is effectively off-site driving – driving for work, which could be travelling to see a client or delivering products in a delivery van.